lilliputten/gulp-embed-lqip-as-background/README.md

 Currently `['jpeg', 'jpg', 'png', 'gif']` files are supported.

-Attention: No transparency is supported.
+No transparency is supported.

+The images with a `background:style` svg objects mostly should have `display: inline-block` css rule to be displayed correctly (see bootstrap classes `figure` or v5 `inline-block`).

 ## API